Open Source AI Tools List (2024): Free Software Reviewed

 - Pipelines: Offers high-level pipelines for common NLP tasks like sentiment analysis and text generation.

-- Integration with PyTorch and TensorFlow: Seamlessly integrates with both PyTorch and TensorFlow for training and deployment.
+- Integration with PyTorch and TensorFlow: integrates with both PyTorch and TensorFlow for training and deployment.

 Use Cases